New Jersey tops Nevada in sports betting volume in May

 And it jumped into the market with both feet with the goal of dethroning Nevada as the sports betting capital of America.

+“I predicted this a long time ago,” said Raymond Lesniak, a former New Jersey state senator who led his state’s decade-long effort to legalize sports betting by overturning a federal law prohibiting it in most places.
+“The Northeast is a hotbed of sports betting.
+We are going to leave Nevada in the dust and never look back.”

-“It was only a matter of time,” said Jay Kornegay, head of the Westgate SuperBook in Las Vegas.
+Jay Kornegay, head of the Westgate SuperBook in Las Vegas, said it is possible New Jersey could maintain a lead over Nevada due in part to its larger population.

+“It was only a matter of time,” he said.
 “States with higher population numbers will continue to surpass Nevada, and New Jersey has a population of 9 million, not counting (people from) surrounding states, versus Nevada’s 2.5 million.”

 He said one of the reasons Nevada slipped behind New Jersey include comparatively fewer NBA basketball playoff games this year.